-- the financial statements of the Health Board on pages 26 to 63: - present fairly, in all material respects: - its financial position as at 30 June 2019; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards; and - the performance information of the Health Board on pages 17 to 25: - presents fairly, in all material respects, the Health Board's performance for the year ended 30 June 2019, including: - for each class of reportable outputs: - its standards of delivery performance achieved as compared with forecasts included in the statement of performance expectations for the financial year; and - its actual revenue and output expenses as compared with the forecasts included in the statement of performance expectations for the financial year; and - what has been achieved with the appropriation; and
+In our opinion, the performance information of the District Health Board on pages 21 to 29:

+- presents fairly, in all material respects, the District Health Board's performance for the year ended 30 June 2020, including: - for each class of reportable outputs: - its standards of delivery performance achieved as compared with forecasts included in the statement of performance expectations for the financial year; and - its actual revenue and output expenses as compared with the forecasts included in the statement of performance expectations for the financial year; and

-- the actual expenses or capital expenditure incurred compared with the appropriated or forecast expenses or capital expenditure; and - complies with generally accepted accounting practice in New Zealand.
+- what has been achieved with the appropriations; and - the actual expenses or capital expenditure incurred compared with the appropriated or forecast expenses or capital expenditure; and - complies with generally accepted accounting practice in New Zealand.

-Our audit of the financial statements and the performance information was completed on 31 October 2019.
-This is the date at which our qualified opinion is expressed.
+Our audit of the financial statements and the performance information was completed on 17 December 2020.
+This is the date at which our opinion is expressed.

-The basis for our qualified opinion is explained below, and we outline the responsibilities of the Board and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.
+The basis for our opinion is explained below, and we draw attention to other matters.
+In addition, we outline the responsibilities of the Board and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.